rakeshutekar/Text-to-Image-using-DF-GAN/README.md

 Futhermore, Below is the plot showing the generator and discriminator loss during training.
 The plot indicates that the generator loss fluctuated significantly, while the discriminator loss remained relatively stable and low.
-To address this, we made several changes to the code, including reducing the learning rate, adding gradient penalties, and implementing gradient accumulation.
+To address this, I made several changes to the code, including reducing the learning rate, adding gradient penalties, and implementing gradient accumulation.

 ![Figure_1](https://github.com/rakeshutekar/Text-to-Image-using-DF-GAN/assets/48244158/bde7b6c3-e0d7-49f6-87fa-de7fe11cdf18)